google/knative-gcp/docs/examples/cloudbuildsource/README.md

 service that this CloudBuildSource sinks to.

-1. We need to wait for the downstream pods to get started and receive our event, wait 60 seconds.
+1. We need to wait for the downstream pods to get started and receive our event, wait up to 60 seconds.
 You can check the status of the downstream pods with:

    ```shell
    kubectl get pods --selector app=event-display